 VSP investigating fatal crash in Augusta Co.

 AUGUSTA COUNTY, Va.
-(WVIR) - The Virginia State Police is investigating a two-vehicle crash on Deerfield Valley Road that killed one person.
+(WVIR) - The Virginia State Police is investigating a fatal crash along Route 42 in Augusta County.

-VSP announced Wednesday, August 25, that it responded to the crash at 5:39 p.m.
-Thursday, Aug.
-19. A 2014 Honda Ridgeline pickup truck was heading north when it ran off the side of the road, overcorrected, went across the center line, and struck an oncoming 2019 Ford Superduty truck.
+VSP says the crash happened around 12:30 a.m.
+Thursday, August 26, near Katie Drive.
+A 2020 Kia Soul had crossed the centerline and ran off the left side of the highway.

+Investigators say the Kia struck several grills, a tree, a fire hydrant and a fence before coming to a rest.

 Copyright 2021 WVIR.
 All rights reserved.